A very brief history of Ukraine

 Source: The Forum for Research on Eastern Europe and Emerging Economies (FREE Network), a joint initiative by SITE (Stockholm), BEROC (Minsk), BICEPS (Riga), CenEA (Szczecin), ISET-PI (Tbilisi) and KSE Institute (Kiev).

 With poverty and corruption rife, popular resentment led to the Orange Revolution in 2004, which elected avowedly pro-Western leaders for the first time.
 Putin and the majority of ethnic Russians were (and still are) convinced that this was all a Western plot to deny Russia its god-given imperial greatness, and Putin set about undermining the new government by any means necessary, including poisoning the newly elected president Yushenko.
 He needn’t have bothered -- the pro-Western leaders proved their own worst enemies, unable to get control of corruption or to improve living standards.
-In 2009 the pro-Russian candidate Viktor Yanukovich won election, albeit to get votes in western Ukraine he explicitly promised to put Ukraine on track for eventual EU membership.
-This plan was endorsed by a supermajority of the Verkhovna Rada (Parliament).
+In 2009 the pro-Russian candidate Viktor Yanukovich won election, albeit in order to win votes in western Ukraine he explicitly promised to put Ukraine on track for eventual EU membership, a promise which was then endorsed by a supermajority of the Verkhovna Rada (Parliament).

 2011-12 was a pivotal moment in Russia, when Putin announced that he would amend the constitution to abolish term limits and become eligible to be president for life.
 Massive demonstrations put him on thin ice, but he was saved when he launched his anti-LGBTQ campaign with the fanatical support of the Russian Orthodox Church.
 This is when Russia really became a full-fledged dictatorship with avowedly imperial ambitions.

 In 2013, under extreme pressure from Putin, Yanukovich reneged on his promise to lead Ukraine toward the EU, and said Ukraine would seek an economic union with Russia instead.
 Protests erupted, most famously at the Maidan square in Kyiv.
 When the protests wouldn’t stop, Yanukovich’s agents shot at the crowd repeatedly, killing over 100 people.
-In the ensuing days the demonstrators began firing back, assisted by many police.
+In the ensuing days of “Euromaidan” the demonstrators began firing back, assisted by many police.
 In February 2014, just as Russia was hosting the Winter Olympics in Sochi, Yanukovich was forced to flee to Moscow.
 In a special election, billionaire Petro Poroshenko was elected president of Ukraine on a pro-Western platform.
 Putin promptly invaded Crimea and Ukraine’s easternmost provinces of Donetsk and Luhansk, on the pretence of protecting the large ethnically Russian populations there.
-The Ukrainian army proved completely incapable of responding and Putin easily captured these lands.
+The large ethnic Russian population in those areas was sympathetic to Putin, and the Ukrainian army proved completely incapable of responding, so Putin easily captured these lands.
 Eventually a static, low-grade war developed.

 Zelensky did win, but proved as ardently pro-Western as any of his predecessors.
-Also in 2019, the Ukrainian Orthodox Church declared autocephaly (independence) from the Russian Orthodox Church under which it had been subordinate for centuries.
+Also in 2019, the Ukrainian Orthodox Church declared Autocephaly (independence) from the Russian Orthodox Church under which it had been subordinate for over 700 years.
 The global Orthodox leadership in Istanbul accepted this, but the Russian church leaders were enraged.
-And by this time they had become a critical ally and constituency for Putin as already explained.
-With the Russian Church’s active support, Putin decided that if he couldn’t control Ukraine quietly from the sidelines, he would invade and subjugate it outright, eradicating any concept of Ukrainian nationality to “permanently fix the problem”.
+And by this time they had become a critical ally and constituency for Putin, as already explained.
+With the Russian Church’s active support, Putin decided that if he couldn’t control Ukraine quietly from the sidelines, he would invade and subjugate it outright, eradicating any concept of Ukrainian nationality to permanently “fix the problem”.

 Many people have criticised Biden for failing to prepare Ukraine for war.
 I think Biden’s approach before the Russian invasion was near-flawless.
 No one thought the Ukrainian army could hold out in a conventional war, so Biden supplied Ukraine with large quantities of Javelin anti-tank missiles and other weapons and tactics that would be very useful in the guerilla war that most experts expected.
 And when Putin was gearing up to invade, Biden tried repeatedly to warn Zelensky, but the entire Ukrainian government insisted that no, Putin would never be so stupid as to invade the ethnic Ukrainian heartland.
 So prior to the invasion, Biden did all that anyone reasonably could.
 It’s what Biden did after the invasion that was inexcusable.

-When Putin did invade and Ukraine astonished the world by pushing the Russians back, Biden’s administration adjusted well and began providing weapons appropriate to the conflict that emerged.
-Initially it was reasonable to supply limited weapons with restrictions on their use, to show Putin that the US did not want to escalate into World War III.
+When Putin did invade, and Ukraine astonished the world by stopping the Russians just outside Kyiv and Kharkiv and then throwing them back, Biden’s administration adjusted well and began providing weapons appropriate to the conflict that emerged.
+Initially it was reasonable of Biden to supply limited weapons with restrictions on their use, to show Putin that the US did not want to escalate into World War III.
 But Intelligence quickly picked up that Putin’s boss Xi Xinping (ruler of China) had warned Putin not under any circumstances to use nukes.
 And anyway, Putin would never do anything that threatens his own personal survival.
 So Putin’s threats of nuclear war were empty.
-Especially when it became clear that Trump would probably win the US elections, Biden had to provide vastly more weaponry and to allow Ukraine to use those weapons to obliterate bases inside Russia itself.
+Especially when it became clear that Trump would probably win the US elections, Biden should have provided vastly more weaponry with no restrictions on its use.
 He refused.
 That was a tragic mistake.

 So now the war is in deadlock, and likely to continue for as long as Putin lives.
 Russia’s current war efforts is not sustainable -- in 2024 Russia captured an additional 0.6% of Ukraine’s territory at a cost of around half a million dead or maimed.
 With Trump in office, Putin knows he can kill unlimited Ukrainian civilians without repercussions.
-So he has ramped up his war effort to even more unsustainable levels to try to force a quick surrender.
+So he has ramped up his war effort to even more unsustainable levels (much like Germany’s Final Offensive in the summer of 1918) to try to force a quick surrender.
 This will fail.
+Generally, most western news media exaggerate Putin’s success on the battlefield.
+For a more realistic assessment, see this analysis published by the Centre for Strategic and International Studies in June 2025:

 In the near term, Ukrainian civilian casualties will skyrocket when Ukraine runs out of Patriot anti-missile defence systems.
 The vast majority of incoming explosinves are Iranian Shahed drones, and Ukraine’s domestically produced weapons take out nearly all of those.
 But only Patriot missiles can intercept Russia’s less numerous but more damaging Russian ballistic missiles.
-Germany has promised to provide Taurus missiles, which are effective against fixed targets and will allow Ukraine to retaliate, but not to defend its civilians from mass bombardment.
-Ukraine’s recent attack on airfields deep inside Russia reduced the number of Russian planes that can launch those missiles, but civilian casualties will nonetheless soar when the Patriots are used up, unless Trump changes his policy and provides more.
+Germany had promised to provide Taurus missiles, which are effective against fixed targets and will allow Ukraine to retaliate, but Germany is now dithering.
+And Taurus cannot defend civilians from mass bombardment.
+Ukraine’s recent attack on airfields deep inside Russia reduced the number of Russian planes that can launch those missiles, but civilian casualties will nonetheless soar when the Patriots are used up, unless Trump changes his mind and provides more — believe that only when you actually see it.

 So, expect a prolonged bloody stalemate.